A simple brussels sprout gratin with crispy bacon, shallots and lots of white cheddar cheese. Perfect side dish to your weeknight or holiday dinner.

 Meanwhile prep a little over a pound of sprouts.
 Aren’t they cute??
 Remove the dark, tough outer leaves and trim off the thick ends.

-Drop a 1/2 tablespoon of butter in a casserole dish…
+Meanwhile drop a 1/2 tablespoon of butter in a casserole dish and generously grease.

-Sprinkle the crispy bacon and onions over top…
+Then scatter the crispy bacon and shallots over top.

-Pour a half cup of heavy cream over all that deliciousness…
+Lastly pour a half cup of heavy cream over everything before topping with cheddar.

-Sprinkle a 1/2 cup of Panko bread crumbs over the cheese and dot the top of the whole thing with butter.
-Bake at 350 for 20 minutes or until bubbly and golden brown.
+Lastly sprinkle a 1/2 cup of Panko breadcrumbs over the cheese and dot the top of the whole thing with butter.
+Bake at 350° for 20 minutes or until bubbly and golden brown.

 It’s super simple.
 Super cheesy.
 Super good.
 And you KNOW I’m all about those crispy edges.
 And the bacon.
 Duh.

-I don’t think my pictures capture the creaminess of this gratin… but I swear to you it’s there.
+My pictures do not capture the creaminess of this brussels sprout gratin, however I swear to you it’s there.

 White Cheddar, Bacon + Brussels Sprout Gratin